fuzehq/documentation/pages/walkthroughs/payments.md

 You can set up a web hook that will notify you whether the transaction was successful.
 We’ve covered more details about our web hooks [here](/advanced/webhooks).

 ### Status of Invoice
-To check the status of the order, using REST, use the `id` obtained while creating the order:
+To check the status of the invoice, using REST, use the `id` obtained while creating the order:

 ```bash
 GET https://staging.api.fuze.finance/api/v1/payment/invoice/107 HTTP/1.1